tangrams/blocks/README.md

 This provides the following blocks:

 - **global**:
- + `float SampleDigit(const in float fDigit, const in vec2 vUV) `
+ + `float SampleDigit (const in float fDigit, const in vec2 vUV) `
- + `float PrintValue(const in vec2 vStringCharCoords, const in float fValue, const in float fMaxDigits, const in float fDecimalPlaces) `
+ + `float PrintValue (const in vec2 vStringCharCoords, const in float fValue, const in float fMaxDigits, const in float fDecimalPlaces) `
+ + `float PrintValue (in vec2 fragCoord, const in vec2 vPixelCoords, const in vec2 vFontSize, const in float fValue, const in float fMaxDigits, const in float fDecimalPlaces) `

-This blocks have the following defines you can use or tweak:
+This block use the following **defines** with the following defaults.
+Remember you can use or tweak.
  - **CHAR_DECIMAL_POINT**: ```10.0```
  - **CHAR_MINUS**: ```11.0```
  - **CHAR_BLANK**: ```12.0```